 A Management Plan for Copper in Pine Creek was approved by the Regional Water Board on May 4, 2017.
-An initial FOS was sent to growers in the Pine Creek Drainage and represented drainages on February 1, 2017, to collect baseline information upon which to compare management practice implementation information provided by future surveys from those
+An initial FOS was sent to growers in the Pine Creek Drainage and represented drainages on February 1, 2017, to collect baseline information upon which to compare management practice implementation information provided by future surveys from those growers who apply pesticides containing copper.
+A third annual FOS was sent to growers in the Management Plan area in January 2020.

-Activities and water quality measurements related to the satisfaction of this Management Plan's Performance Goals that occurred during the 2018 monitoring year are described below.
+Activities and water quality measurements related to the satisfaction of this Management Plan's Performance Goals that occurred during the 2019 monitoring year are described below.